-Always check the recommend direction of laying before cutting sheet length (see "Direction of laying above).
+Always check the recommend direction of laying before cutting sheet length.

-Cut the sheet material to the required lengths and then back roll each cut length before cutting to fit in order to release any roll tension from the winding of the sheet (see below).
+Cut the sheet material to the required lengths and then back roll each cut length before cutting to fit in order to release any roll tension from the winding of the sheet.